 Video of the Day

 Thousands of other bromeliads closely related to the pineapple (Ananas comosus) exist.
 Some botanical genera of the bromeliad family display spiny, strap- to sword-like leaves and a plump flower stalk that resembles those of a pineapple.
-For example, plants in the genus Aechmea, Billbergia, Alcantarea, Bromelia, Quesnelia and Guzmania look like differently sized and colored, ornamental pineapple plants.
+For example, plants in the genus Aechmea, Billbergia, Alcantarea, Bromelia, Quesnelia, and Guzmania look like differently sized and colored, ornamental pineapple plants.

 Spanish bayonet (Yucca aloifolia) in particular is often grown in arid gardens.
-Once its flower stalk emerges and displays of scores of white bell-shaped flowers, it looks like a pineapple plant, although much larger and more ornate.
+Once its flower stalk emerges and displays scores of white bell-shaped flowers, it looks like a pineapple plant, although much larger and more ornate.
 Other yucca species have a similar form and flower stalk, so any could initially be confused with a pineapple by someone not well-versed in horticulture.

-Some century plants' size make them look more pineapplelike--plants about 24-inches tall and wide mimic those of true pineapple.
+Some century plants have a size that makes them look more pineapple-like.
+Plants about 24 inches tall and wide mimic a true pineapple.
 A tall, upright and sometimes erect flower spike emerges from the center of a century plant.
 Perhaps the yellow flowers of the foxtail century plant (Agave attenuata) look the most like a pineapple.
 Sisal (Agave sisalana) and the Cayman Island century plant (Agave sobolifera) look like large-sized pineapples when they're not in flower.

 Red Hot Poker